 Megan came back to the studio and brought a wedding gown with her.
 What better high-key subject than a bride.
 Well, like I said, I did manage to squeeze out a few shots during this session so I’ll post one of mine below.
 Next week when I get copies of the photos from the other participants I’ll add them to the gallery and one or two to this post.

 If you’re interested in taking a class, the new Spring Schedule is now online.
-You can go to the Community Darkroom at the Genesee enter for the Arts & Education for a list of classes, dates and costs.
+You can go to the Flower City Arts Center for a list of classes, dates and costs.